 This post may contain affiliate links.
 For more information, read my disclosure policy.

-No holiday season is complete without a batch of traditional Rum Balls!
+No holiday season is complete without a batch of traditional my classic Rum Balls recipe!
 They are nutty, sweet truffle bites with a boozy kick from rum.
-They keep for several weeks in the refrigerator so you can make a big batch to last all through the holiday season.
+These are an easy no bake holiday treat for the adults – and everyone loves them.

 Rum balls stacked in a white dish

-I love holiday cookies, but sometimes it’s nice to make a sweet treat that’s not a cookie.
-Enter these candies!
+I love holiday cookies, but sometimes it’s nice to make a sweet treat that’s not a cookie, like Rum Balls.
 They are little balls of heaven made with pecans, crushed vanilla wafers, and a hint of rum.
-They’re sort of like a truffle and are very easy to make.
+They’re sort of like a truffle and are very easy to make – no dipping in chocolate or anything to make them more complicated.

 Do rum balls have alcohol in them?